Biden tells oil refiners: Produce more gas, fewer profits

 The letter says the administration is ready to “use all reasonable and appropriate Federal Government tools and emergency authorities to increase refinery capacity and output in the near term, and to ensure that every region of this country is appropriately supplied."
 It notes that Biden has already released oil from the U.S. strategic reserve and increased ethanol blending standards, though neither action put a lasting downward pressure on prices.

+There’s little the government can do to lower prices, other than release oil from the strategic reserve, and that’s already been done, said Jim Burkhard, vice president at IHS Markit.
+If Biden had not done that, prices would be even higher today, he added.

+“No government can simply conjure up new supply,” Burkhard said.
+“One thing that may help would be to have a more constructive relationship with the U.S. oil industry, because it’s been somewhat antagonistic so far."

-The president is sending the letter to Marathon Petroleum, Valero Energy, ExxonMobil, Phillips 66, Chevron, BP and Shell.
+The president sent the letter to Marathon Petroleum, Valero Energy, ExxonMobil, Phillips 66, Chevron, BP and Shell.

 He also has directed Energy Secretary Jennifer Granholm to convene an emergency meeting and consult with the National Petroleum Council, a federal advisory group that is drawn from the energy sector.